-To begin with, make sure to transfer them to your computer first, if the videos to be resized are taken with iPhone.
-For videos are recorded with GoPro or other cameras, you can import them to computer first with SD Adapter.
+To begin with, make sure to transfer the videos that cannot be played on your iPhone to the computer.
+If the videos are recorded with GoPro or other cameras, you can import them to a computer with SD Adapter.

 It's well known iCloud Photo Library offers a flexible option to optimize iPhone storage by storing all the full-resolution originals in smaller versions on iPhone.
 But the problem is users of iPhone constantly reported download errors on iPhone video and ended with blank screen.
-To avoid the issue, here we share you the solution to resize video on computer instead.
+To avoid this issue, here we share you the solution to shrink video on computer instead.

-Step 1: After you download and launch VideoProc, choose Video and clicp +Video on the main interface to fire off the video processing feature and load the video that iPhone won't play.
+Step 1: Download and launch VideoProc, choose Video and clik + Video to fire off the video processing feature and load the video that iPhone won't play.

 Step 2: Select the output format supported by iPhone, such as MP4, MOV or M4V.

-Step 3: Hit Option button with a gear icon to enter the video adjustment window, where you can adjust resolution, codec, bitrate, frame rate and more that are associated with the file size.
+Step 3: Hit Option button with a gear icon to enter a new panel, where you can adjust resolution, codec, bitrate, frame rate and more parameters

-- Lower Resolution: Videos recorded by GoPro or Mavic won't play on iPhone and say unsupported.
-This is typically because of the higher resolution such as 4K or 2.7.
-By lowering the resolution, e.g. from 4K to 1080p, the video will drastically downsized to a smaller file that your iPhone can handle.
+- Lower Resolution: Videos recorded by GoPro or DJI Mavic won't play on iPhone and say unsupported.
+This is a typically error because of the high resolution such as 4K or 2.7.
+By lowering the resolution, e.g. from 4K to 1080P, the video will drastically downsized to a smaller file that your iPhone can play.
 Theoretically, this will degrade video quality to some extent.
 But there isn't any noticeable change of quality when you play the compressed video on the smaller-screen iPhone.

-- Change Codec: Support for HEVC is built into iOS 11 or later.
-If you are working with iPhone 7 or later, be sure to convert H.264 to HEVC in such a way to reduce the file size by 50% or more without compromising the video quality.
-For older iPhone, make sure to change HEVC to H.264 in such a way to play the unplayable HEVC video on older iPhone.
+- Change Codec: The support for HEVC is built into iOS 11 or later.
+If you are working with iPhone 7 or later, be sure to convert H.264 to HEVC in such a way to reduce the file size by 50% or more without visible quality loss.
+If you are using an iPhone 6s or earlier, you'll then need to change HEVC to H.264 as HEVC video won't play on older iPhone.

 - Reduce Bitrate: Bitrate plays a direct role of video file size.
-But if the bitrate reaches beyond the limit value, the video quality won't enhance, on the contrary, the file size will be extremely large.
-You can select Manual from the drop-down menu and set the value for the specific video, say 35-45 mbps for 4k 2160p video.
-And choose ABR instead of CBR for more efficient data compression.
+But once the bitrate reaches beyond the limit value, the video quality won't enhance, but the file size will be extremely large.
+You can select Manual from the drop-down menu and set the value for the specific video, say 35-45 mbps for 4K 2160P video.
+And choose ABR instead of CBR for the more efficient data compression.

-- Decrease Frame rate: It's undeniable that video of higher frame rate, such as the slo-mo video at up to 240fps, eats up more storage space than normal one at the same resolution.
-For a smooth viewing on iPhone without video format not supported error, you can change the higher frame rate from 60/50fps to 30fps.
-Related: see how to speed up iPhone video without changing frame rate, Why you cannot play and share 4k 60fps video
+- Decrease the Frame Rate: It's undeniable that video of higher frame rate, such as the slo-mo video at up to 240fps, eats up more storage space than normal one at the same resolution.
+To smoothly play a video on iPhone without video format not supported error, downgrading it's frame rate, for instance, turn a 60fps recording to 30fps file, is a good way.

 Step 4: Hit RUN button to begin processing video with optimized file size for iPhone.